hyperledger/aries-mediator-service/README.md

 ### Mediator

-A mediator is just a special type of agent.
-In this case, the mediator is ACA-Py, with a few special config params, into make it run as a "mediator" rather than a traditional agent.
+A DIDComm mediator is just a special type of agent that provides a concrete HTTP endpoint for mobile wallets that wouldn't otherwise have them.
+In this case, ACA-Py is deployed with some special config params to make it function as a DIDComm Mediator vs. some other type of issuer/verifier/holder agent.

 About 1/2 of the params for ACA-Py are provided in `start.sh`, others are passed via a configuration file [mediator-auto-accept.yml](./acapy/configs/mediator.yml).
 Move them around as you see fit.
 Ones that are likely to change are better kept as environment variables.

 By default, ACA-Py is using [Aries Askar](https://github.com/hyperledger/aries-askar) and the related stored components for managing secure data and keys.
-If you want to use the older [Indy SDK](https://github.com/hyperledger/indy-sdk), you can edit (or override) the `--wallet-type` parameters in `start.sh` to be `--wallet-type indy`.
+If you want to use the deprecated [Indy SDK](https://github.com/hyperledger/indy-sdk), (don't!!!) you can edit (or override) the `--wallet-type` parameters in `start.sh` to be `--wallet-type indy`.
 If you change this after starting with Askar storage, make sure that you delete the database before proceeding (`docker volume rm aries-mediator-service_agency-wallet`).

 ### PostgreSQL